 The nearest airport is in Munich and I recommend that you use my favorite site Kiwi.com to find the cheapest flights.
 The airport express connecting Munich Airport and Ingolstadt takes about 55 minutes.
 It is very frequent and operates by day and night.

-It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich, Nuremberg, Augsburg, or Dachau.
+It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich, Augsburg, or Dachau.
+Particularly great trips are to Nuremberg Old Town and Neuschwanstein Castle.
 There is a lot to see in the region!

 THINGS TO DO IN INGOLSTADT